 Oh my, ~2.47M unsecure pages.

-It looks like ASAS don’t currently use SSL—unbelievable for such a large site.
+It looks like ASOS don’t currently use SSL—unbelievable for such a large site.

 But here’s another crazy thing:

 ASOS is accessible at both the https and http versions.

 And we learned all that from a simple

 Duplicate content = bad.

 Here’s a pair of Abercrombie and Fitch jeans from ASOS with this brand description:

 With third-party brand descriptions like this, they’re often duplicated on other sites.

 But first, I’m wondering how many times this copy appears on asos.com.